ec-europa/europa-component-library/docs/conventions/component.md

 ## package.json

-`package.json` files are needed for both generic and system components, and should include dependencies related to the system.
+`package.json` files are needed for both generic and system components, and should include dependencies related to the component.

-All components have to set a dependency to corresponding base (`generic-base`, `ec-base`, ...).
+All components have to specify a dependency to the corresponding base (`generic-base`, `ec-base`, ...).

-The only extra rule for system components' package.json is that is should have the generic component as a dependency.
+The only extra rule for system components' package.json is that it should have the generic component as a dependency.

 SCSS and JS files (if any) should be set in corresponding attributes:

-* `sass` (SCSS): path to scss file.
+* `sass` (SCSS): the path to scss file.
 HIgher priority than 'style'
-* `style` (SCSS): path to main stylesheet.
-Similar to 'sass' attribute in our case.
+* `style` (CSS): the path to the main bundled stylesheet (dist/[name].css)
-* `main` (JS): path to js file.
-Used by non ES6-aware tools (UMD)
+* `main` (JS): the path to js file.
+Used by non ES6-aware tools (UMD) (dist/[name].js)
-* `module` (JS): path to js file.
+* `module` (JS): the path to js file.
 Used by ES6-aware tools like webpack

 Example (generic):